kathyrollo/jcucumberng-framework/README.md

 #### [Allure Test Report](https://github.com/allure-framework)
 > This report is a single page application (SPA).
 Dynamic attributes use AJAX and need to be launched from a [running web server](https://github.com/allure-framework/allure1/issues/896#issuecomment-271599716) to view.

-Test execution and report generation are different tasks in Allure.
+In Allure, test execution and report generation are different tasks.
 Choose any method to generate the report _after_ test execution.

 **Method 1:** Generate report into temp folder and start local web server (opens browser):
 ~~~